Recent Branch Vandalism

 Our branch at 662 State Street remains temporarily closed as well, as a result of vandalism sustained during the civil unrest this past June.
 This closure includes the State Street ATM.

 We look forward to re-opening these impacted locations once repairs are complete and as conditions permit.
 Branch employees will continue to be employed, and temporarily reassigned to other locations.

 From UW Credit Union President & CEO Paul Kundert

-“We stand in support of our black employees, members, and neighbors," said UW Credit Union President & CEO Paul Kundert.
-“We recognize that last night’s protests seek to bring awareness to the prevalence of racism and the injustice suffered by so many.
+“We stand in support of our black employees, members, and neighbors, said UW Credit Union President & CEO Paul Kundert.
+“We recognize that recent protests seek to bring awareness to the prevalence of racism and the injustice suffered by so many.
 We respect all community members’ right to be heard, as well as those who put on a uniform to protect our city honorably and equitably.
-On behalf of UW Credit Union, please know that we hear you and we’re listening.”
+On behalf of UW Credit Union, please know that we see you, we hear you and we’re listening.”

 If you or someone you know wishes to connect with us directly, you may do so at firstname.lastname@example.org

 What is UW Credit Union doing to be a positive force for change:

 While physical property can be repaired, we recognize that emotional repairs, specifically to systemic issues like racism that have plagued our nation for generations, require more complex solutions.
 UW Credit Union seeks to be a part of that change.